About Us

 Living Green

-Recycling: We are trying to use as much recyclable and recycled products as possible.
-From bamboo toothbrushes (if you have forgotten to bring yours) to brown cardboard (used in the compost).
+We use recyclable and recycled products where we can, from bamboo toothbrushes (if you have forgotten to bring yours) to brown cardboard (used in the compost) and are open to new suggestions.

-Compost: We currently have 8 “fast” compost bays, one large “slow” compost bay and four leave mulch bays.
+We sort our waste and all organic waste is converted to compost in our eight “fast” compost bays, one “slow” compost bay and four leaf mulch bays.